tilezen/raw_tiles/README.md

 2. The feature's geometry, encoded as [Well-Known Binary](https://en.wikipedia.org/wiki/Well-known_text).
 3. The feature's properties, encoded as a native msgpack map.

-For other tables, such as "ways" and "rels", the items stored within the table are:
+Two auxilliary tables are also used; `planet_osm_ways` and `planet_osm_rels`.
+The former stores the relationship between ways, which can be either linestring or polygon features, and the nodes which comprise them.
+This is used to figure out which gates are part of of highway features.
+The latter stores generalised "relation" relationships between elements, and is used to look up which routes go along a particular road, or figure out the structure of railway stations.
+The items stored within these tables are:

-* "rels": Relation ID, Way offset within parts, Relation offset within parts, parts array of member IDs, members array of type-prefixed member IDs paired with the member role, tags.
+* `planet_osm_rels`: Relation ID, Way offset within parts, Relation offset within parts, parts array of member IDs, members array of type-prefixed member IDs paired with the member role, tags.
-* "ways": Way ID, nodes array of node IDs, tags.
+* `plane_osm_ways`: Way ID, nodes array of node IDs, tags.

 These are then stored somewhere, for example S3, to be used by other layers in the tile rendering pipeline.

 Why not just use a database?
 ----------------------------

-The [tilezen](https://github.com/tilezen) system originally used a [PostgreSQL](https://www.postgresql.org/) database with [PostGIS](https://postgis.net/) to provide spatial indexes.
+The [Tilezen](https://github.com/tilezen) system originally used a [PostgreSQL](https://www.postgresql.org/) database with [PostGIS](https://postgis.net/) to provide spatial indexes.
 This system performs very well and is very flexible.
-This system worked well for tilezen, and many other tile providers, for many years.
+This system worked well for Tilezen, and many other tile providers, for many years.

 However, we found a couple of issues would repeatedly cause headaches; scaling and logic in the database.